gitlabhq/gitlabhq/doc/development/frontend.md

   = page_specific_javascript_tag('graphs/graphs_bundle.js')
 ```

-The above loads `chart.js` and `graphs_bundle.js` for only this page. `chart.js`
+The above loads `chart.js` and `graphs_bundle.js` for this page only. `chart.js`
 is separated from the bundle file so it can be cached separately from the bundle
 and reused for other pages that also rely on the library.
+For an example, see
+[this Haml file][page-specific-js-example].

 ### Minimizing page size